polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/upgrade-a-running-network.md

    ```
 1. Add the Scheduler pallet as a dependency.

-   For example, add a line with the following fields:
+   For example, add a single line with the following fields:

    ```toml
    pallet-scheduler = {